 - Duration: use it for 10–20 minutes per session.

-Practical tips and expectations
+Practical tips & expectations

 Tip: Targeted treatment with a face mask

-For rosacea on the face, a light therapy face mask can be a great option.
+For rosacea on the face, a light therapy face mask can be a good option.
 It works the same as a red light panel but focuses entirely on the face and often feels more comfortable for people with sensitive skin.

 Conclusion